20 New SEO Trends to Look for in 2023 (LATEST)

 If you are a content creator, this can be intimidating.
 But without proper input and consistent logical tweaks, no AI can produce the perfect content.

-4. Google’s Dilemma to Identify AI Content Will Continue
+4. Google’s Answer to AI Content

 5. Google to Reduce Crawling and Indexing Frequency